Are you dying to attend a conference, but you're not sure how to convince your manager to let you go? Help is here!

 Here are some things you can prepare for your leadership to help convince them you should attend a conference or event:

 - Get a detailed convention program and outline the sessions you plan to attend and how they will benefit your work.
-Be specific. (i.e. The humorous motivational speaker's speech about social media marketing- If I learn more about social media I will be able to use it more effectively in my marketing efforts.)
+Be specific. (i.e. The funny motivational speaker's speech about social media marketing- If I learn more about social media I will be able to use it more effectively in my marketing efforts.)

 - Find out what Continuing Professional Development Credits/CEUs will be granted for attending the conference sessions.

 - If necessary, have a plan for who will cover for you at work while you are at the conference.

 - Research the conference speakers, humorous motivational speaker or other industry guest speakers and have specific questions lined up relevant to their speech topics and your work or industry.

 - Find out what other industry competitors are attending the event to prove it is a ‘must-attend’ event.
 Suggest to your manager that networking with these competitors will be invaluable.